laman-droid/phantomime/README.md

 This project is about redesigning a pantomime theatre website (pantomima.az).
+The website is made by combining different css layout techniques (flexbox, grid) responsive on 3 different screen-sizes (break points:600px, 1200px) and bilingual.
+The links to different pages are not working at the moment.
 Live at laman-mahammadli.com